WillBallentine/golong/README.md

 ## About

-Currently, this project is in its early stages of creation.

 GoLong now has a working broker/subscriber structure. golong/consumer contains the logic for the basic subscriber package.
 Currently the package only prints the message to the terminal window, but this is where a true subscriber would take the message and perform some business logic with it.

 GoLong uses a TCP connection to facilitate the message brokerage.
 Within your Producer or Consumer project, you will need to add the code needed to make such a connection and send the appropriately formatted message to the broker.